Best Parts of Me - Detail Swap (Eyes & Dress Colors)

 Related reading

 Sometimes the most meaningful changes are the smallest ones.
 EXTREME PERFORMANCE came to ChangeLyric with Will Dempsey's touching father-daughter ballad "Best Parts of Me" and a request to make it match their specific reality.
-The song's emotional core would stay the same — only the details would change.
+The song's emotional core would stay the same.
+Only the details would change.

 The Details

 The original song describes a daughter with "brown eyes staring into mine," wearing "a little pink dress," with "brown hair and curls."
-These details ground the song in a specific image — you can picture this little girl, feel the father's love as he describes her.
+These details ground the song in a specific image.
+You can picture this little girl, feel the father's love as he describes her.

 But not every daughter has brown eyes and brown hair.
 Some have green eyes that catch the light differently.
 Some prefer white dresses to pink ones.
 And so the transformation began: brown eyes became green eyes, the pink dress became white, and brown hair became blonde.